konovod/crystal-gsl/README.md

 ### Documentation

-Full documentation can be found at [here](https://ruivieira.github.io/crystal-gsl/).
+Full documentation can be found at [here](https://konovod.github.io/crystal-gsl/).

 ### Examples

-Examples can be found [here](https://ruivieira.github.io/projects/crystal-gsl/).
+Examples can be found [here](https://ruivieira.github.io/projects/crystal-gsl/). (broken link)

+You can check `spec` directory for some simple examples

 _Warning_: